 Anyone backpacking long enough will eventually need to repair their gear or feel a need to modify/upgrade/reinforce something.
-Although you may be able to find a good luggage repair shop or shoe repair shop to do the work for you, may may opt or be forced to to do them yourself.
+Although you may be able to find a good luggage repair shop or shoe repair shop to do the work for you, you may opt or be forced to to do these repairs and modifications yourself.

-A small sewing kit should be included in you gear for any trip greater than a day.
-This kit should at a minimum include a heavy duty needle and thread.
+A small sewing kit should be included in your gear for any trip greater than a day.
+This kit should at a minimum include a stainless steel heavy duty needle and thread.
 Better stocked kits should include an assortment of needles, threads and possibly a needle threader, sewing scissors, repair parts (cloth, buttons, hardware), needle drivers, etc.

-Needles used for repairing backpacking gear should be larger gauge heavy duty made of stainless steel.
+Needles used for repairing backpacking gear should be designed for heavy duty use, larger gauge and made of stainlesssteel.
 These should last long enough for several repairs and store well without rusting.
 Needles intended for leather work, upholstery and use on sail repair may be suitable.

 Even if you are getting a local tailor or shoe maker to do your repairs, you may need to provide good quality thread (if abroad) if you want the repair to last.
 Your thread material, construction, treatments and size will affect how strong your repair will be, how easy it is to sew, what need size you need and how long your repair will last in humid or sunny areas.
 You can read more about thread sizes on our Backpack Sewing Thread Size page.